Investing in Custom Labels

 Over the years, we’ve seen how a weak or strong economy can affect our customers’ label and printing decisions.
 With this in mind, we’ve helped hundreds of customers lower their label costs while keeping them happy with the end product.
 There are lots of ways to lower costs but we have compiled some cost-effective tips we’ve given to customers and seen have worked.
 So before you decide to switch label companies or cut department budgets, you might want to consider implementing some or all of these cost-effective tips to decrease your label expenses.

-3. Choose a lower gauge material – Low gauge materials, like film, is more cost effective than other label materials because its thin liner reduces raw material costs and allows for more of the material to be wrapped in a roll.
-Since there’s more material on the roll, your application costs will decrease because the roll doesn’t need to be changed as often come printing time.
+- Choose a lower gauge material – Low gauge materials, like film, is more cost-effective than other label materials because its thin liner reduces raw material costs and allows for more of the material to be wrapped in a roll.
+Since there’s more material on the roll, your application costs will decrease because the roll doesn’t need to be changed as often come application time.

 One of the most helpful things you can do to lower label printing costs is to contact your customer service representative.
 Just by talking with an actual person, the representative can offer advice on cost-effective materials, adhesives, inks and more.
 With so many companies sacrificing quality for the sake of saving money, it’s beneficial to research what options are available so your custom labels are more a branding asset rather than a financial headache.